rails/rails-dev-box/README.md

 We are ready to go to edit in the host, and test in the virtual machine.

+If you are not getting run rails commands.
+Just run the command:

+    \curl -sSL https://get.rvm.io | bash -s stable --rails

+Close the ssh connection, reopen and run

+    rails -v

 This workflow is convenient because in the host computer you normally have your editor of choice fine-tuned, Git configured, and SSH keys in place.

 ## Virtual Machine Management